 \begin{proof} For $\fm$-primary ideals $\fc\subset R$ and $\fd\subset R$,

 Therefore,

 Statements (1) and (2) follow from these equalities. \end{proof}

 \begin{proof}[Proof of Proposition \ref{p:measuremum}] By Lemma \ref{l:geodesiccomplete}, it suffices to prove the statement when $(R,\fm)$ is complete.
 Since $R$ contains a field by assumption and is complete, there is an inclusion $\kappa \hookrightarrow R$ such that the composition $\kappa \hookrightarrow R \to \kappa$ is the identity.
-This will be helpful, since any finite length $R$-module is naturally a finite dimensional $\kappa$-vector space via restriction of scalars.
+This will be helpful, since any finite-length $R$-module is naturally a finite-dimensional $\kappa$-vector space via restriction of scalars.